 As long as you have a functional body and a strong desire, cross-training can be great for you.
 While it has the online reputation of being rather hardcore, with a schedule tailored to professionals, the fact is that anyone can securely cross-train.
 The ramification of intensity is that numerous expert athletes use cross-training to a severe degree.

 However, the strength of the workout is eventually entirely up to you.
-The root of the Kosho-Ryu and Kajukenbo training programs is simply in the principle of training a wide array of muscle groups with the objective of strengthening the entire body.
+The root of the Kosho-Ryu and Kajukenbo training programs is simply in the principle of training a wide array of muscle groups to strengthen the entire body.

-The reason many professional athletes cross-train is that the practice is an outstanding method to prevent sports injuries.
-Sports like soccer, basketball, and football require athletes to make lots of sharp, rugged cuts while running, and the contact between athletes can often position the body in a strange and uncomfortable position, causing injury.
-Cross-training can be a strong defense against these kinds of injuries due to the fact that they’re basically a method of getting ready for the unexpected.
+Many professional athletes cross-train because practice is an outstanding method of preventing sports injuries.
+Soccer, basketball, and football require athletes to make many sharp, rugged cuts while running.
+The contact between athletes can often position the body in a strange and uncomfortable position, causing injury.
+Cross-training can be a strong defense against these kinds of injuries because they’re a way to prepare for the unexpected.
 This concept resembles a chain being just as strong as its weakest link.
-Consider cross-training as reinforcing every link in the chain of the body, no matter how irrelevant a few of the links may appear.
+Consider cross-training to reinforce every link in the chain of the body, no matter how irrelevant a few of the links may appear.

-Cross-training can be a strong defense against these kinds of injuries due to the fact that they’re basically a method of getting ready for the unexpected.
+Cross-training can be a strong defense against these kinds of injuries because they’re a way to prepare for the unexpected.
 This concept resembles a chain being just as strong as its weakest link.
 Consider cross-training as reinforcing every link in the chain of the body, no matter how irrelevant a few of the links may appear.

 What Does Cross-Training Do For the Body?

-In this instance, cross-training offers a tip that in order to use your arm strength, your body needs to first be grounded and leveraged versus something.
+In this instance, cross-training offers a tip that to use your arm strength, your body needs first to be grounded and leveraged versus something.
 It turns out that leg strength to brace the bottom of the boat is essential in promoting the effectiveness of the arms.
 Strength training is far more effective as a holistic endeavor than beefing up isolated muscle groups.

-The philosophy that guides the concept of liberal arts training, constructing a thorough intelligence prior to diving into a specialized field, likewise applies to cross-training.
-You should first develop the base prior to developing a tower.
+The philosophy that guides the concept of liberal arts training, constructing a thorough intelligence before diving into a specialized field, likewise applies to cross-training.
+You should first develop the base before developing a tower.

 Learning To Run